Moderate to Severe Psoriasis: Biologic Drugs

 Tumor necrosis factor-alpha (TNF-alpha) blockers

 Enbrel (etanercept), Humira (adalimumab), Remicade (infliximab) and Simponi (golimumab) are drugs that block TNF-alpha.
-TNF-alpha is an immune system mediator called a cytokine that is a key mediator of inflammation.
-In psoriasis and psoriatic arthritis, there is excess production of TNF-alpha in the skin or joints that leads to the rapid growth of skin cells and/or damage to joint tissue.
-Blocking the TNF-alpha helps to stop the inflammatory cycle of psoriatic diseases.
+TNF-alpha is a cytokine, or a protein, that signals the body to create inflammation.
+In psoriasis and psoriatic arthritis, there is excess production of TNF-alpha in the skin or joints.
+That leads to the rapid growth of skin cells and/or damage to joint tissue.
+Blocking the TNF-alpha production helps stop the inflammatory cycle of psoriatic disease.

-Stelara (ustekinumab) works by selectively targeting the cytokines interleukin-12 (IL12) and interleukin 23 (IL23).
-Interleukins-12/23 are also cytokines which are thought to promote the inflammation associated with psoriasis.
+Stelara (ustekinumab) works by selectively targeting the proteins, or cytokines, interleukin-12 (IL-12) and interleukin 23 (IL-23).
+Interleukins-12/23 are associated with psoriasis inflammation.